 It seems that library cards will become a thing of the past in the not-so-Distant future.
 Something worth thinking about.
 ‘Contactless’ has become the norm.How long will it be until fingerprint, eye or face scans become commonplace when checking a book out from a library, buying meat and veg from the shop,or gaining access to one’s place of employment?

-- I found myself watching a programme on Channel 4 last night called ‘The Last Leg’, a mainly non-satirical and unfunny comedy/satire show was on extra bad form.
+- I found myself watching a programme on Channel 4 last night called ‘The Last Leg’, a mainly non-satirical and allegedly hilarious and satirical comedy/satire show was on extra bad form.

 After getting all serious about recent awful events in Christchurch, denouncing’far-right extremism’ etc..
 A significant part of the rest of the show was filled to the brim with distasteful jokes about steroids, ‘roid rage is funny apparently, it got lots of cheap laughs from the late-night studio audience at least.

 I wonder whether the heavily-muscled man who seems to have murdered lots of innocent people in Christchurch has ever used steroids.

 I’ll finish this train of thought now.
 And leave you with a few paragraphs from the third chapter of ‘Micah Clarke’: